jackljk/jackljk.github.io/_featured_categories/projects.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Welcome to my projects I have done!
+  Here are all my projects by date!
+For categorized version - [Projects categorized](/projects/categorized/)

 # (Optional) You can disable grouping posts by date.
 # no_groups: true